nanoframework/nanoframework.github.io/content/getting-started-guides/gpio-explained.md

 - Ground = 0V = 0 = Low
 - VCC = +Power, can be +5V, more often in MCU world +3.3V = 1 = High

-## Controlling a led with GPIO a bit more theory
+## Controlling a LED with GPIO a bit more theory

-The basic hello world in the embedded space is blinking a led.
+The basic hello world in the embedded space is blinking a LED.
 For this, we need a bit of electronic knowledge and some hardware:

 - 1 GPIO pin available as output on a MCU
-- 1 Led
+- 1 LED
 - 1 Resistor

 And here is how look like the electronic schema, we will take the assumption our MCU provides 3.3V: